18F/handbook/_pages/about-us/teams/OA-operational-guidance/management-reviews-of-procurement-actions.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Documentation of each review shall be filed under `Tab 025` in the contract file.

-**5.0 Notification of sensitive acquisition:** The TTS OA CO will notify the Assistant Commissioner of TTS OA and the TTS HCA of any actions considered “sensitive” at least 15 days prior to public/external communications.
-The TTS HCA will, in turn, notify the FAS Commissioner (as necessary) of the action(s), per the existing FAS Front Office contract notification procedures, at least 10 days ahead of public/external communications.
+**5.0 Notification of sensitive acquisition:** The TTS OA CO will notify the Director of TTS OA and the TTS HCA of any actions considered “sensitive” at least 15 calendar days prior to public/external communications.
+The TTS HCA will, in turn, notify the FAS Commissioner (as necessary) of the action(s), per the existing FAS Front Office contract notification procedures, at least 10 calendar days ahead of public/external communications.
 Examples of “sensitive” actions are as follows:

   - Acquisitions followed closely by media and industry
   - High-visibility / Congressional Interest acquisitions
   - Acquisitions related to government-wide or shared-services programs
   - Acquisitions related to the launch of a new program
   - Acquisitions that have received a GAO protest

+**6.0 Notification of FedBizOpps (FBO) postings:** The TTS OA CO will notify the TTS OA Director two weeks prior of any action posted on FBO (RFI, RFQ, etc.) via the Weekly Report Fact Sheet Template.

 ---
 *<sup>1</sup> “Significant,” in this context, means anything that could materially change the procurement approach and related documentation.*